jupiterbak/OpenOne/README.md

 After configuration, restart Claude Desktop and test with these example queries:

 **Basic Operations:**
-- "List all schedules in my Alteryx Analytics Cloud instance"
+- "List all schedules in my OpenOne Analytics Platform instance"
 - "Show me my current workspace details and user count"
 - "Get a count of all my plans and datasets"